In this article

 How do LLC taxes work?

-LLC tax rates depend on what type of LLC you have and your personal income tax rate.
+LLC tax rates depend on your LLC type and your personal income tax rate.

-LLCs are classified as pass-through entities for federal income tax purposes by the Internal Revenue Service (IRS), which means that your business tax rate is the same as your personal tax rate.
+LLCs are classified as pass-through entities for federal income tax purposes by the Internal Revenue Service (IRS), meaning your business tax rate is the same as your personal tax rate.
 As such, your business income and business expenses pass through to your personal income tax return.

 If you’re the sole owner of your LLC, you’ll be taxed as a sole proprietorship.
 If your LLC has multiple members, it’ll be taxed as a partnership.
 In either case, you’ll also probably have to pay self-employment tax on your share of business income.